moonshiner-agency/cms/README.md

 ## Backend View Quickstart

 In order to use the Cms Vue components, you must be using the Vue JavaScript framework.
-The Passport ships with a JSON API that you may use to allow your users to CRUD categories, contents and content meta.
+The Passport ships with a JSON API that you may use to allow your users to CRUD posts.
 It also shippes with a fully functional Vue backend to setup the functionality very easily.

 To publish the Passport Vue components, use the vendor:publish Artisan command:

-`php artisan vendor:publish --provider="Moonshiner\Cms\CmsServiceProvider"`
+`todo`

 The published components will be placed in your resources/assets/js/components directory.
 Once the components have been published, you should register them in your  resources/assets/js/app.js file:

 ```
 Vue.component(
     'cms-backend',
-    require('./components/laravel-cms/Application.vue')
+    require('./components/laravel-cms/CmsBackend.vue')
 );
 ```

 After registering the components, make sure to run npm run dev to recompile your assets.
-Once you have recompiled your assets, you drop the backend component into your application's template and the fully functional CMS Backend gets rendered:
+Once you have recompiled your assets, you drop the backend component into your application's template and the fully functional CMS Backend gets rendered - for tinymce make sure that tinymce is a valid variable in the window namespace:

 ```
 <div id="app"></div>